rohanvan19/S.E.R.E.N.A.---Mental-Health-Chatbot/README.md

 - Modern, calming UI with a focus on user comfort
 - Motivational, positive, and empathetic responses
 - Suggestions for articles, meditation, and support groups
-- Persistent chat history and multi-chat support (in progress)
+- Persistent chat history and multi-chat support
 - Fast, local AI inference (no cloud API required)

 ---